-There will be an exam for the course, administered late in the semester.
+There will be an exam for the course on Friday, December 16, from 2 -5 pm.

 I also reserve the right to require other graded, in-class or take-home exercises.

 Late Paper Policy

 All written assignments-problem sets as well as papers-will be considered due at the beginning of class on the day they are to be handed in.
 I will not accept late papers.
 Extensions will be granted only in cases of illness or certifiable family emergency.
 Be sure to submit the appropriate electronic forms or bring your documentation with you.